web-platform-dx/web-features/packages/compute-baseline/README.md

 ### Bring your own compatibility data

+**Note**: This example returns support data that has not received an editorial review.
+Do not use for presenting a Baseline status.
+See [Limitations](#limitations).

-If you don't want to import `@mdn/browser-compat-data` as your data source, you can bring your own schema-compatible compat data.
+If you want to use some other source of data (such as pre-release browser-compat-data), you can bring your own schema-compatible compat data.

 ```javascript
 import data from "some-parsed-json-file";